jezzsantos/automate/docs/LeanCanvas.md

 ### High-level Concept
 > List your X for Y analogy e.g. Youtube = Flickr for videos

-autōmate = Y for coding patterns
+autōmate = Y for coding patterns (TBA)

 ## Solution
 > Outline a possible solution for each problem.

-Build a set of (paid for, open source) tooling that allows Tech Leads/Lead Devs to capture their personal/company coding patterns, and provide tools that other developers can use to apply those patterns in their own codebases.
+Build a set of (paid for, open source) tooling that allows Tech Leads/Lead Developers/Architects/Tech Consultants to capture their personal/community/company coding patterns, and provide tooling that other code contributors can use to apply those patterns in their own codebases.

-1. **Harvesting/Capturing Coding Patterns in a model** - Ability to create a high level (and composable) meta-model of components in the architecture of the software that describes parts of the codebase.
-Notionally, lasso files/classes/functions are a specific component.
-Then draw the arrangement and relationships of the components to one another.
-For example: describing the Layers of the architecture and the components within them, and what their concerns are (data to describes how to configure them).
-Be able to define a logical model for each component, that defines it variability and how it manifests as code and configuration in files.
-Be able to mark up version of the components in that model.
+1. **Harvesting/Capturing Coding Patterns into an Abstract Model** - Ability to create a high level (and composable) meta-model of components of the software that describes parts of the codebase.
+Notionally, "lasso" coding patterns across files/classes/functions as a specific component of the overall codebase.
+That can then be replicated by configuring a set of custom attributes that this notional component has.
+Then, optionally, at a higher-level abstraction of the system, compose another model that arranges these components and their relationships.
+For example: describing what the Horizontal Layers and Vertical Slices of a specific codebase are, with components defined in each cell of that matrix.
+The larger model defining its concerns with data that describes how the individual components are related when assembled together.
+For each component, define a "logical" model for it that defines its attributes: what data it requires to be created/configured, and where to get that data from in the rest of the codebase.
+Then how the component and its component parts manifest themselves as code and configuration in projects/folders/files of the software solution.
+Be able to version each components in that model, and mange version compatibility and migration.
-2. **Distribute tools that generate files from the model** - Ability to create plugins (for an IDE), that display and compose and manage versions of the models, and that can be used by a developer to create new components in their codebase.
-These tools then track what was created and where in the codebase it was created, also tracking where things are moved and renamed, as they are refactored (modified or deleted).
+2. **Distribute tools that generate files from the model** - Ability to create versioned shippable toolkits/plugins (that install into a specific IDE), that provide a visual representation of the abstract model, and allow the consumer to compose together larger models with other plugins.
+This representation can then be used to invoke the models to directly affect their codebase (generate, manipulate code and configuration files).
+These tools also track what was created and where in the codebase it was created, also tracking where users manually moved/renamed/refactored/changed/deleted the files/folders that the toolkit has an vested interest in.
-3. **Evolving, Versioning and Migration** - code changes and patterns evolve.
-Provide tools to identify changes in the generated existing patterns and notify the developer to submitting a change request to the author of the pattern.
+3. **Evolving, Versioning and Migration** - code changes over time and patterns evolve over time.
+Provide tools to identify changes in the generated existing patterns and notify the developer to submitting a change request to the author of the toolkit.
 4. **Validation and Checking of existing code** - code changes and violates the patterns.
 Provide tools to identify changes in the generated existing patterns and notify the developer that they are violating the pattern, and should conform.

-Provide a central online service to store these coding patterns, for a company team, or for an individual (i.e. tech consultant).
+Provide a central online service to store these coding patterns, for an individual (i.e. company employee, or tech consultant).
+Where that person makes choices about the rights to the toolkits/patterns, and who has access to them [this will be a complex model since there are IP and ownership issues to mitigate].

-Provide integrations with popular IDE's to integrate these tools (i.e. Visual Studio, Jetbrains IDE, VsCode, etc)
+Provide integrations with popular IDE's to integrate all these tools (i.e. Visual Studio, Jetbrains IDE, VS Code, etc) so that these tools are more easily integrated into the consumers everyday processes.

-Provide simple standalone command line tools to provide similar rudimentary capabilities.
+Provide (cross-platform) standalone command-line interface (CLI) to provide similar rudimentary capabilities.
+So that these tools can be used in any environment.

-Provide an online editor.
+Provide a simple online editor, with most of the capabilities of the other tools, but clearly a limited set of functionality, so that Authors can make simple updates and changes to their patterns without requiring computers, IDE's etc.

 ## Channels